120 Bahadur: Special stamp

 The makers launched a customised 'My Stamp' to honour the brave soldiers who fought in the Battle of Rezang La during the 1962 India-China war.
 This special customised 'My Stamp' was unveiled by Defence Minister Rajnath Singh in New Delhi.
 The special customised stamp has been designed and issued by the Department of Posts.
-Besides the defense minister, film director Razneesh 'Razy' Ghai, Farhan Akhtar, Jitendra Gupta, Director General Postal Services, Ritesh Sidhwani, Arhan Bagati, and Amit Chandrra were also present during the unveiling of the special stamp.
+Besides the defense minister, film director Razneesh 'Razy' Ghai, Farhan Akhtar, Jitendra Gupta, Director General Postal Services, Ritesh Sidhwani, Arhan Bagati, and Amit Chandra were also present during the unveiling of the special stamp.
 The special commemorative stamp based on the Rezang La War Memorial in Ladakh was unveiled on 12 November 2025.
 The special stamp was released just 6 days before the 63rd anniversary of the legendary battle.

 Release

 The film was theatrically released in India on 21 November 2025, just 3 days after 63rd anniversary of the battle.
 The film was Farhan Akhtar's first ever IMAX release as an actor.
 The film was also screened at the Gala Premiere Section at the 56th International Film Festival of India (IFFI) in Goa on 21 November 2025, on the day of its theatrical release.
 The film had paid previews on 18 November 2025.
-The film has become the first movie in the history of Bollywood that will be released simultenously in over 800 defence theatres across India exclusively for the members of India's defence community.
+The film has become the first film in that will be released simultaneously in over 800 defence theatres across India exclusively for the members of India's defence community.
 This was enabled by PictureTime's mobile cinema network in collaboration with GenSync Brat Media.
 The film is being distributed by AA Films.
-The film is one of the rare films that has been released by CBFC without any cuts.
-The filmmakers and distributors have decided to go for limited release strategy with release in around 900-1000 screens only for its target, the elite audience.
-In mass-dominated B and C centres, AA Films, the distributors will either skip the release or go for limited shows only in single-screen theatres and multiplexes.
+The filmmakers and distributors decided to go for limited release strategy with release in around 900-1000 screens only for its target, the elite audience.
+In mass-dominated B and C centres, AA Films, the distributors either skipped the release or went for limited shows only in single-screen theatres and multiplexes.

+It is the first film ever to be screened at Rezang La War Memorial Auditorium in Chushul village, Ladakh on 22 November 2025 organised by mobile theatre company PictureTime.
+The screening is to be held at an altitude of 16,452 ft making it the highest-altitude film screening ever attempted.
+The special screening event featured 14 shows for soldiers stationed in the area as well as local residents.
+Several schools and residential societies are booking entire shows allowing students and residents to watch the film.
+The film was declared tax-free in Delhi.
+The Chief Minister of Delhi Rekha Gupta has issued an order declaring the film tax-free in Delhi from 28 November 2025.
+The film was also made tax-free in Rajasthan.
+Producer and actor Farhan Akhtar had hoped the film is made tax-free across India.

+The film was released with Indian Sign Language interpretation in 10 cities on 9 August 2026.

 Reception

+Box office

+The film had an opening day collection ₹ 2.38 crore and total worldwide collection of ₹ 7.06 crore in the opening weekend.
+Collections after two weeks on third weekend stood at ₹ 20.00 crore.